Lunarexxy/AutoReplant/README.md

  ## How to install

- Like any other Bukkit plugins, download a copy of the AutoReplant.jar file and place it inside your server's plugins/ directory.
+ Like any other Bukkit plugin, download a copy of the AutoReplant.jar file and place it inside your server's plugins/ directory.

  ## Older versions